Accept All Cookies

 Pierce Mfg., Inc., et al. v.
 E-One, Inc., et al. – The U.S. District Court for the Middle District of Florida in Tampa issued a notice to the parties in cases presiding before Judge Thomas P. Barber regarding jury trials.
 The notice states that “Judge Barber is interested in attempting short, ‘in person’ civil jury trials (no more than two days including jury selection) in late September/October.
 Such cases may be reset for trial during this period, regardless of any previously set trial dates, as long as ALL participants, including witnesses, are comfortable proceeding “in person.”
 If you believe you have a case that meets these parameters and would like to discuss the possibility of proceeding to trial in late September/October, please contact Courtroom Deputy Sonya Cohn by email (firstname.lastname@example.org) no later than AUGUST 31, 2020.
 Judge Barber will then set a Status Conference, most likely by ZOOM, to further discuss the case.
 If, during the Status Conference, all participants agree the case is ready and appropriate for a jury trial, the trial will take place on a “date certain” that is mutually agreed upon by the parties and the Court.”
 The notice goes on to say that “[c]ounsel are encouraged to take advantage of this opportunity.
 Once jury trials resume, it is anticipated that criminal cases will consume most, if not all, available trial time for several months.”
 The jury trial was set to begin on January 25, 2020 and the Status Conference was set for December 9, 2020 at 01:30 PM via Zoom.
 In an October 20, 2020 Notice, the final pretrial conference was reset for February 4, 2021 and the trial was set for February 22, 2021 at 9:00 a.m.
 After holding a status conference requested by the parties to determine whether the February 22, 2021 trial date remains feasible in light of the ongoing COVID-19 pandemic, the Court issued a Notice cancelling the pretrial conference and the trial.
-(Case No. 8:18-cv-00617; August 20, 2020, September 3, 2020 and January 8, 2021).
+During a hearing held on March 10, 2021, the jury trial was reset for June 7, 2021.
+On June 15, 2021, the Middle District of Florida jury returned its verdict, finding that the patents were willfully infringed, that one asserted was proven invalid but that the remaining asserted claims were not shown to be invalid, and that plaintiff was entitled to lost profits damages of $1,287,254 and reasonable royalty damages of $170,500 on its claim of patent infringement.
+On July 28, 2021, the Court entered a Judgment In A Civil Case for the plaintiffs and against Defendants with respect to the issues of infringement, willful infringement, and invalidity due to obviousness, non-enablement, and written description and finding plaintiffs shall recover the sum of $1,458,354.
+(Case No. 8:18-cv-00617; August 20, 2020, September 3, 2020, January 8, 2021, March 10, 2021, June 15, 2021 and July 28, 2021).

 Pierce Mfg., Inc., et. al. v.
 E-One, Inc., et. al. – The U.S. District Court for the Middle District of Florida in Tampa ordered, over plaintiffs’ objections, that the November 5, 2018 preliminary injunction be modified to allow defendant E-One, Inc. to sell its Metro 100 single rear axle quint during the pendency of any delay caused by the COVID-19 pandemic, and further ordered the terms governing the interim sales and the amount of damages, if applicable, that will be awarded for those interim sales.
 (Case No. 8:18-cv-00617, transferred on June 8, 2020 to District Judge Thomas P. Barber; April 8, 2020).